 His work has appeared in Best American Poetry and in Best American Fiction.
 In 2007, he was awarded both a John D. and Catherine T. MacArthur Foundation Fellowship and the Rea Award for the Short Story.
 He is the Distinguished Writer in Residence at Northwestern University.

-This workshop will do a deep dive into scene work.
-Participants are invited to submit a scene ahead of time to be entered into the Compelling Scene Contest.
-Mary Ruth Clarke will select the most compelling submissions to be read by professional actors at the workshop (great prize, right?).
+Participants are invited to submit their scenes ahead of time to the instructor, who will select 5 or 6 to be read by professional actors at the workshop.

-The workshop will begin with a brief overview of what elements make for great scene work, and then we’ll jump right into the actors reading the winning scenes, followed by a discussion and Q&A with the instructor and the professional actors (much can be gleaned from their perspective on how they approach scene work).
+We’ll then jump right into reading your scenes, followed by a Q&A with the instructor and the professional actors.
+(Much can be gleaned from their perspective on how they approach scene work.)

 Plays, Screenplays, Teleplays

 2-3 characters would be wonderful (but no worries if there are more)